syncfusion-content/maui-docs/MAUI/DataGrid/Column-sizing.md

 <code>LastColumnFill</code>
 </td>
 <td>
-The column width of the DataGridColumns are adjusted with respect to [SfDataGrid.DefaultColumnWidth](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_DefaultColumnWidth) property.
-In case the columns does not fill the entire view space, width of the last column fills the unoccupied space in the view.
+The column width of the DataGridColumns is adjusted with respect to the [SfDataGrid.DefaultColumnWidth](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_DefaultColumnWidth) property.
+If the columns do not fill the entire view space, the width of the last column fills the unoccupied space in the view.
 </td>
 </tr>
 <tr>